glouppe/info8010-deep-learning/lecture6.md

 .grid[
 .kol-2-3[

-The complexity of the sliding window approach was mitigated in the pioneer OverFeat network (Sermanet et al, 2013) by adding a **regression head** to predict the object *bounding box* $(x,y,w,h)$.
+The complexity of the sliding window approach was mitigated in the pioneer OverFeat network (Sermanet et al, 2013) by adding a **regression head** to predict the object bounding box $(x,y,w,h)$.

-For training, the convolutional layers are fixed and the regression network is trained using an $\ell\_2$ loss between the predicted and the true bounding box.
 ]
 .kol-1-3[.center.width-100[![](figures/lec6/overfeat.png)]]
 ]